eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

 	- Excellent problem solving and analytical skills.
 	- Excellent verbal and written communications ability in English.
 	- Ability to work in a fast-paced global team environment.
++ Drive the generation, audit and validation of secondary views (IBIS models, Timing files, Power files) in support of faster integration and promote IP re-use
 + skill set:
 	- BLAH.
 + skill set: